ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

 6. Attendance lists and minutes for all OCF meetings shall be maintained for the decisions of that meeting to be valid.

-7. BoD appointments, resignations, and removals will take effect at 12:00 midnight after the conclusion of the meeting at which the appointment took place.
+7. BoD appointments and removals will take effect at 12:00 midnight after the conclusion of the meeting at which the appointment or removal took place.

 8. [Repealed]